adrien1018/universal-pdf-md5-collision/README.md

 With N pairs of collision blocks, up to 2<sup>N</sup> different files with the same MD5 collision can be constructed, although it depends heavily on the use case.
 For example, to construct a MD5 quine that displays its MD5 hash in hexadecimal format, we need 16x32=512 pairs of collision blocks; if instead the hash should be displayed in binary format, only 128 collision blocks is needed.

 In this project, a total of 4000 collision blocks is precomputed, which should be sufficient for all common use cases.
 The collisions are precomputed in 38 days using a server with two Xeon® E5-2620 v4 CPUs (a total of 32 threads).

-## How to use this to build my PDF collision files?

-The process to generate the desired PDF file(s) will vary depending on your specific use case.
-The detailed instruction for creating the above-mentioned [MD5 quine](/example/MD5_Quine.pdf) is available in the [`example/` directory](/example).
-This can serve as a helpful blueprint for constructing your own collision file.

 ## Running the precomputation